tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payments-API-Brazil.md

 PayU can process payments with the following services:

 * **PayU Tokenization**.<br>We provide our own service to tokenize your credit cards enabled under request.
-This service lets you tokenize the information of your customers' credit cards (regardless of their franchise) using our API or SDK integration.<br>For more information, refer to [PayU Tokenization]({{< ref "Tokenization.md" >}}).
+This service lets you tokenize the information of your customers' credit cards (regardless of their franchise) using our API ou SDK integration.<br>For more information, refer to [PayU Tokenization]({{< ref "Tokenization.md" >}}).

 * **MasterCard Digital Enablement Service - MDES**.<br>Tokenization service provided by Mastercard.
-This service lets you tokenize the Primary Account Number of the MasterCard credit cards to let you use them to make regular payments of build one-click payments features.<br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).
+This service lets you tokenize the Primary Account Número of the MasterCard credit cards to let you use them to make regular payments of build one-click payments features.<br>For more information, refer to [MasterCard Digital Enablement Service (MDES)](https://developer.mastercard.com/mdes-digital-enablement/documentation/).

 * **Visa Token Service - VTS**.<br>Tokenization service provided by Visa.
 This service lets you store the sensitive information of the Visa credit cards in a token to let you use them to make regular payments of build one-click payments features.<br>For more information, refer to [Visa Token Service (VTS)](https://usa.visa.com/products/visa-token-service.html).